Blog

 Today’s top sources:

-Currently writing: “The Post-American Internet,” a sequel to “Enshittification,” about the better world the rest of us get to have now that Trump has torched America (1053 words today, 20644 total)
+Currently writing: “The Post-American Internet,” a sequel to “Enshittification,” about the better world the rest of us get to have now that Trump has torched America.
+Third draft completed.
+Submitted to editor.

 • “The Reverse Centaur’s Guide to AI,” a short book for Farrar, Straus and Giroux about being an effective AI critic.
 LEGAL REVIEW AND COPYEDIT COMPLETE.